 Hundreds of ships are stuck around some of the world’s largest ports, particularly on the West Coast of the US.
 This prolonged global port congestion, caused by the inability of the biggest ports to handle all arriving ships, is expected to last at least until the first half of 2022.

 As the pandemic began, people switched their spending habits from paying for services and experiences to commodities and products.
 As a result, the demand for consumer products increased rapidly within the last year, making it exceedingly difficult for carriers to meet the demand.
-Therefore, the United States is receiving record volumes of import goods, producing port congestion and a severe container scarcity.
+Therefore, the United States is receiving record volumes of imported goods, producing port congestion and severe container scarcity.